 *Completion of lab science prior to enrollment in the BBA Program is highly encouraged.

 Advanced Placement Credits

-If Emory University College Credit for Microeconomics, Macroeconomics, Statistics (for Decision Science), or AB or BC Calculus is posted on your transcript, these classes do not need to be repeated at Emory University.
+If Emory University College Credit for Microeconomics, Macroeconomics, Statistics, or AB or BC Calculus is posted on your transcript, these classes do not need to be repeated at Emory University.

 The outline below is a suggested method for satisfying the general education requirements (GERs) while also completing undergraduate BBA prerequisite courses.
 You should plan to enter the BBA Program after completing most of your GERs.In addition, some BBA core classes count towards fulfilling the GERs for BBA students.
 There is sufficient flexibility in the BBA curriculum to complete your remaining requirements, if necessary.

 |Area I.||First Year Seminar (FSM) (Emory College students only.)|

 |Area II.||Freshman English/Writing Requirement (FWR) (One course) Please note: ENG 101, ENG 181, LIT 110, ENG 185 (Oxford) and AP English all fulfill this area.|